thecodepapaya/keycode/README.md

 # keycode

-A program in C which helps you to practice coding :sunglasses:
+A program in C that can help you to practice coding :sunglasses:

 ## What we built